watsonmw/fe2-intro/docs/overview.md

 structure for game state and a jump table for game functions, each module can use this to interact with the main game, to query and modify game state, play sounds, render 3D and 2D graphics, etc.  The PC version makes use of this to fit into 640K, by only loading parts of the code that are needed e.g. unloading the intro during the main game.
-It may have been useful during development as well, as a kind of hot-loading system, since compiling the whole game probably took a while given the sheer amount of assembly!
-But this is pure speculation...
+It may have been useful during development as well, since compiling the whole game probably took a while given the sheer amount of assembly!

+# Conclusion

+I hope this has given you a feel for the inner workings of the renderer.
+What's really mind-blowing is that this is just the rendering part.
+The whole galaxy, game and simulation parts are separate, and likely even more complex.

+This post is just a summary of some parts of the renderer - a full description of the code, background and possible considerations that went into it would be immense.

+Is there anything you would do differently?
+What do you think of the colour matching v.s. dithering?
+Do any modern techniques apply: e.g. vertex ordering for backface culling, subpixel precision?

 <span id="further-reading"></span>